 With supply chain difficulties, the U.S. has pushed for local production of rare earth materials.
 And in early 2020, the Pentagon began funding the Mountain Pass facility.

-MP Materials who owns and operates the mine has become a beneficiary of this, to restore the full rear earth supply chain to the U.S.
+MP Materials, who owns and operates the mine, has benefitted from this surge in demand and bringing back a rare earth supply chain to the U.S.